mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/index.md

 - **static rulesets**: collections of rules defined with the [`"declarative_net_request"`](/docs/Mozilla/Add-ons/WebExtensions/manifest.json/declarative_net_request) manifest key and stored in the extension.
 An extension can enable and disable static rulesets using {{WebExtAPIRef("declarativeNetRequest.updateEnabledRulesets","updateEnabledRulesets")}}.
 The set of enabled static rulesets is persisted across sessions but not across extension updates.
 The static rulesets enabled on extension installation and update are determined by the content of the `"declarative_net_request"` manifest key.
 - **dynamic ruleset**: rules added or removed using {{WebExtAPIRef("declarativeNetRequest.updateDynamicRules","updateDynamicRules")}}.
 These rules persist across sessions and extension updates.
 - **session ruleset**: rules added or removed using {{WebExtAPIRef("declarativeNetRequest.updateSessionRules","updateSessionRules")}}.
-These rules do not persist across browser sessions; they are backed in memory by the browser.
+These rules do not persist across browser sessions.

 > **Note:**
-> Errors and warnings about invalid static rules are only displayed for [temporarily loaded extensions](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/).
+> Errors and warnings about invalid static rules are only displayed during [testing](#testing).
 Invalid static rules in permanently installed extensions are ignored.
-Therefore, it's important to verify that your static rulesets are valid by testing with a temporarily loaded version of your extension.
+Therefore, it's important to verify that your static rulesets are valid by testing.

 ## Limits